ramaganesan/nd027_data_engineering/capstone-project/ReadMe.md

 - Weather data imported into the project as csv file GlobalLandTemperaturesByCity.csv
 - Cities, VisaTypes, State, Countries Dimensions table data is sourced from I94_SAS_Labels_Descriptions.SAS
 - Other Dimension table data is sourced from the Immigration data Parquet files
+- ** Note, Weather data is not uploaded into Git to download the data go to https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data, download the file `GlobalLandTemperaturesByCity.csv` and place the file in the main folder before running the ETL process
 ## Star Schema
 ![Schema Diagram](capstone_start_schema.png)